HCharles-Maxwell/Charles-Maxwell/README.md

 # Charles Maxwell
-## Full-Stack Applications Developer & Solutions Architect
+## Full-Stack Applications Developers & Solutions Architects

 <p>This site is a demo site intended to showcase various service bus architectures and application development frameworks
 The following tools and components are integrated into this project:</p>